Poker In Illinois

 A site will offer its play currency as a purchasable item.
-Whenever a player buys, he or she receives that play money, but will also receive a complement of chips that he or she can eventually withdraw for various prizes.
+Whenever a player buys, he or she receives that play money, but at times they also will also receive a complement of chips that he or she can eventually withdraw for various prizes.

 It is also possible to write a request to the site directly for some of its currency.
 Although the site will make it a pain to do, it is required by law to give away actual entries to anyone who asks.

-Although there are other sweepstakes sites out there, the clear choice for playing poker through a sweepstakes site is Global Poker.
+Although there are other promotional sweepstakes sites out there, the clear choice for playing poker is Global Poker, a social poker site for US players.
 Global is a member of the VGW Holdings family and, as such, offers games using both its play money, Gold Coins, and its sweeps currency, Sweeps Coins.

 Players with Sweeps Coins can use the currency to play games within Global Poker for a chance to win additional Sweeps Coins.
-Any Sweeps Coins won through gameplay can be redeemed for real prizes.
+Any Sweeps Coins won through promotional play can be redeemed for real prizes.

 Gold Coins, on the other hand, have no value outside of Global Poker, and can only be used to play games on the site.

 Global is notable for its smooth interface and volume of games.
 You can usually find games at most hours of the day.
 Although the majority are hold’em games, there also are Omaha High games active onsite.
 Crazy pineapple might also be available as a tournament at times.